github/docs/content/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization.md

   - Organizations
   - Teams
 shortTitle: Repository permissions
-permissions: People with admin permissions can manage individual and team access to an organization-owned repository.
 ---

-## Permission levels for repositories owned by an organization
+## Repository roles for organizations

-You can give organization members, outside collaborators, and teams of people different levels of access to repositories owned by an organization.
-Each permission level progressively increases access to a repository's content and settings.
-Choose the level that best fits each person or team's role in your project without giving people more access to the project than they need.
+You can give organization members, outside collaborators, and teams of people different levels of access to repositories owned by an organization by assigning them to roles.
+Each role progressively increases access to a repository's content and settings.
+Choose the role that best fits each person or team's function in your project without giving people more access to the project than they need.

-From least access to most access, the permission levels for an organization repository are:
+From least access to most access, the roles for an organization repository are:
 - **Read**: Recommended for non-code contributors who want to view or discuss your project
 - **Triage**: Recommended for contributors who need to proactively manage issues and pull requests without write access
 - **Write**: Recommended for contributors who actively push to your project
 - **Maintain**: Recommended for project managers who need to manage the repository without access to sensitive or destructive actions
 - **Admin**: Recommended for people who need full access to the project, including sensitive and destructive actions like managing security or deleting a repository

+{% ifversion fpt%}
+If your organization uses {% data variables.product.prodname_ghe_cloud %}, you can create custom repository roles.
+For more information, see "[Managing custom repository roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/managing-custom-repository-roles-for-an-organization)."
+{% endif %}

 Organization owners can set base permissions that apply to all members of an organization when accessing any of the organization's repositories.
 For more information, see "[Setting base permissions for an organization](/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization#setting-base-permissions)."

 Organization owners can also choose to further limit access to certain settings and actions across the organization.
 For more information on options for specific settings, see "[Managing organization settings](/articles/managing-organization-settings)."

-In addition to managing organization-level settings, organization owners have admin permissions for every repository owned by the organization.
+In addition to managing organization-level settings, organization owners have admin access to every repository owned by the organization.
 For more information, see "[Roles in an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)."

 {% warning %}